 - i.
-The Neighbourhood Plan extends Local Plan Policy T2 Parking and Car-Free Development to apply in respect of new all development, i.e. the creation of new units, the amalgamation of units and reconfiguration of developments (including any new development which does not involve a net gain or loss of units) and extensions to existing buildings. - ii.
-The interpretation of Local Plan Policy T2 is clarified to explain that car-free development means that no parking spaces are provided within the site, including underground.
+The Neighbourhood Plan extends Local Plan Policy T2 Parking and Car-Free Development to apply to all development, including the creation of new units, the amalgamation of units and reconfiguration and/or extensions to existing buildings. - ii.
+The interpretation of Local Plan Policy T2 is clarified to mean that car-free no parking spaces are provided within the site, including underground parking.
 The only exceptions made are for disabled users or for essential operational or servicing needs. - iii.
-Where electric vehicle charging points are introduced, this must not encourage or allow any new additional car parking spaces, whether on-site or on-street.
+For existing parking spaces, provision of charging points for electric vehicles is encouraged.

-The policy applies to all kinds of development, whether or not involving demolition, but does not require an existing parking space to be relinquished.
+The policy applies to all kinds of development, whether or not involving demolition, but does not require existing parking spaces to be relinquished.